viveris/LoCod/README.md

 ```
 <br>

-### Launching the Locod tool
+### Launching the LoCod tool

-Now that the C input code has been developed with the correct syntax for launching code in the FPGA, it needs to be passed to the Locod tool to generate :
+Now that the C input code has been developed with the correct syntax for launching code in the FPGA, it needs to be passed to the LoCod tool to generate :
 - CPU executable
 - FPGA bitstream